awsdocs/amazon-rekognition-developer-guide/doc_source/error-handling.md

 **ImageTooLargeException **
 Message: *Image size is too large\.*
 The input image size exceeds the allowed limit\.
-If you are calling [DetectProtectiveEquipment](API_DetectProtectiveEquipment.md), the image size or resolution exceeds the allowed limit\.
+If you are calling [ DetectProtectiveEquipment ](API_DetectProtectiveEquipment.md), the image size or resolution exceeds the allowed limit\.
 For more information, see [Guidelines and quotas in Amazon Rekognition](limits.md)\.
 OK to retry?
 No

 **InvalidImageFormatException **